Fall 2015 Visiting Artist Lecture Series

 Mark Eanes "is a painter, printmaker, photographer, curator, and educator" (California College of the Arts)

 Jason Jagel "creates splendidly multi-sensorial works that evidence a beautiful sense of color" and "linework" (Beautiful/Decay)

 December 9, 2015

 Nathan Larimer is a wedding photographer who is based in Petaluma

 The Visiting Artists Lecture Series provides our students with valuable insights and exposure to art professionals and their work.

-The Visiting Artist Lecture Series is supported in part through grants from the Instructionally Related Activities Fund of Sonoma State University, and the Imagery Estate Winery.
+The Visiting Artist Lecture Series is supported in part through grants from the Instructionally Related Activities Fund of Sonoma State University.
 Thank you.

 A daily parking permit ($5) is required.
 Daily permits are not valid in reserved lots.
 Some permit machines accept quarters only.
 Sonoma State has complete program accessibility.